Revised and Approved by the Board of Directors 7 December 2016

 Sec.
 9. Hardship Members.
 Any individual who is an active Member, upon becoming unemployed may request reduced annual dues until employment is found.
-These individuals shall be entitled to limited Society benefits, including to vote on matters pending before the Society, hold office, and serve as a volunteer on behalf of the Society.
-Contribution to the Society will be considered along with length of membership.
+These individuals shall be entitled to limited Society benefits, including voting on matters pending before the Society, hold office, and serve as a volunteer on behalf of the Society.
+Contribution to the Society will be considered along with the length of membership.

 Article IV: Meetings

 Sec.
 1. Annual Meeting.
 An annual membership meeting will be held each year.
 The time and place of the annual membership meeting of this organization shall be determined by the Board ISPE Bylaws Revised 7 December 2016 4 of Directors.
 The Secretary shall cause to be mailed to every member in good standing at his address as it appears in the membership roll book of this organization a notice telling the time and place of such Annual Meeting.